12 Reasons to Never Make Someone a Priority When You’re an Option

 1. Assess your feelings

-Start by taking a moment to really understand how you feel about being treated as an option rather than a priority.
+Take a moment to truly understand how you feel about being treated as an option rather than a priority.
 Reflect on the emotions you experience—whether it’s sadness, frustration, or neglect.

 Identifying these feelings is the first step in addressing the situation, as it helps you understand what exactly needs to change for you to feel better.